kkibria/slideshow-dist/md/chuserman.md

 `slideshow-macos`.

-`slideshow-macos` uses `xdg-open` command from `xdg-utils` to open the browser.
+`slideshow-macos` uses `xdg-open` command from `xdg-utils` or `open` command to open the browser.
 If you don't have `xdg-utils` installed then either you can install the command or you can manually open the browser.

 ## Install for Linux
 ### Linux